Description of the individual tables and their columns can be now found in the Derby SQL create script createfullhddb.sql.

 - The relative difference between the largest and smallest expected numbers of objects harvested by configurations in the job must be no more than the maxRelativeSizeDifference setting.
 Note that the default setting for this is 100, so expectations within a job differ by a factor 100, not just 100%.
-This is to prevents jobs from finishing many small configurations quickly and then taking a long time to finish a few, large configurations.
+This prevents jobs from finishing many small configurations quickly and take a long time to finish a few, large configurations.

 - However, if the absolute difference between the largest and smallest expected numbers of objects harvested by configurations in the job is less than the minAbsoluteSizeDifference setting, the relative difference is ignored.
-This allows the very smallest configurations to be lumped together in fewer jobs even if they are very different in relative size.
+This allows the very smallest configurations to be lumped together in fewer jobs.

 Note: Check on overrides.

 The expected number of objects is found based on previous harvests of a given configuration and a few assumptions about the development of web sites.
 If a configuration hasn't been harvested before, defaults from the settings file are used.
 Expectations for previously harvested domains are calculated as follows: